|

-Time for a fundamental review of the accountancy profession
+It’s time for a fundamental overhaul of the accountancy profession

-America’s Financial Accounting Standards Board (FASB) and its London-based counterpart, the International Accounting Standards Board (IASB), both privately-owned and self-regulatory bodies, have for decades been trusted with the task of setting the accountancy standards that represent the bedrock for truthful financial reporting worldwide.
+America’s Financial Accounting Standards Board (FASB) and its London-based counterpart, the International Accounting Standards Board (IASB), both privately-owned, self-regulatory bodies, have for decades been trusted with the task of setting the accountancy standards that represent the bedrock for truthful financial reporting worldwide.

-In the light of the recent revelations about Lehman Brothers and the highly dishonest auditing that precipitated the banking and financial crisis, one has to ask whether these bodies deserve their exalted status.
+In the light of the recent shocking revelations about Lehman Brothers and the highly dishonest auditing that precipitated the banking and financial crisis, one has to ask whether these bodies deserve their exalted status or even their legitimacy.

-Why were auditors and accountants, following the standards laid down by the IASB and FASB, able give the impression their bank clients were hugely profitable and well-capitalized in February 2008, when the same institutions were revealed to be bust and collapsed either into bankruptcy or state-ownership a few months later?
-One has to wonder what was going on (see Auditors blasted for pivotal role in crisis — my earlier blog post on accountancy firms’ and the crisis).
+Why were auditors and accountants, following the standards laid down by the IASB and FASB, able give the impression their bank clients were hugely profitable and well-capitalised in February 2008, when many of the same institutions were revealed to be bust and collapsed either into bankruptcy or state-ownership a few months later?
+One has to wonder what was going on (see Big 4 firms had a pivotal role in crisis — my earlier blog post on accountancy firms’ and the crisis).

 Liberal Democrat treasury spokesman Lord Oakeshott has called on the UK government to commission a fundamental review of the audit profession and Michael Fallon MP, deputy chairman of the Treasury Select Committee, has said: “Too much is being concealed.
 We need a fresh approach that gives a more realistic picture of bank finances and not one that disguises risky practices.”